Health & Democracy Index

 Policy Action:Closing the Gap

-Leaders can close the gap between states with lower and higher levels of civic participation with more inclusive rules, policies, for instance, with automatic voter registration at the DMV, through Medicaid sign-ups and other services.
+Leaders can close the civic participation with more inclusive rules and policies, for instance, with automatic voter registration at the DMV, through Medicaid sign-ups and other services.
+There is a growing commitment to strengthen civic health and voter participation as evidenced by recent positions taken by multiple public health organizations:

 Explore: